 So what you need is a breakdown of all the major components and what to look for.

-Oil is your vehicles blood.
+Oil is the blood of your vehicle.
 It brings the heart (engine) to life and keeps its working optimally.
 Poor oil will cause a failing heart.
 We don’t want that.
-Maintenance is one thing but, can we we improve our engines health?
+Maintenance is one thing but, can we improve the health of our engines?

 A lot can be done by just changing the brand and quality of the oil.
 If you’re still putting regular oil in your car you need to switch to synthetic immediately, it’s infinitely better for lubrication.